 What to look for when buying plaid items

-Since plaid works with every style, but Black or White Tie, plaid is perennial.
+Since the pattern works with every style, but Black Tie or White Tie, plaid is perennial.
 The trend is just which of the plaid varieties is the most It in a season.

 Plaid in Euro Chic